-Another small change in the kitchen with a big impact?
+Another small change for a kitchen with a big impact?
+A petite work table.

-Last summer, I shared the story of how a little vintage industrial steel cart I scored for $10 was transformed into a hardworking kitchen cart with paint, leftover quartz, and salvaged wood from the old kitchen floor.
+A petite vintage industrial steel cart scored for $10 was transformed into a hardworking kitchen cart with paint, leftover quartz (the sink cut out I saved), and salvaged wood from the old kitchen floor.

 Live With Less Visual Noise